Efficient Video Transformers with Spatial-Temporal Token Selection: Experiments

 \subsection{Discussion}

+\paragraph{\bf Token selection at different locations / multiple steps.} The flexibility of our \system module implies that different choices of token selection configuration are available in order to achieve a similar computational reduction rate.
+For example, in order to reduce the computation of MViT-B16 by approximately 50\%, one can either apply (1) a spatial-only / temporal-only token selection at early stages with a higher selection ratio (\eg, -$\text{S}^{0}_{0.6}$ / -$\text{T}^{0}_{0.6}$); (2) a spatial-only / temporal-only token selection at later stages with a lower selection ratio (\eg, -$\text{S}^{4}_{0.3}$ / -$\text{T}^{4}_{0.3}$); or (3) a joint token selection (\eg, -$\text{T}^{0}_{0.6}$-$\text{S}^{4}_{0.9}$), optionally in a multi-step manner (Table~\ref{tab:progressive}).
+We provide an in-depth analysis of these choices in this section, taking MViT-B16 as an example and evaluating on Kinetics-400.
+We report the inference cost for a single view.

-\textbf{Token selection at different locations.} We evaluate the performance of \system when token selection is performed at different locations.
-For different settings, the ratios of used tokens are adjusted to ensure the overall GFLOPs is reduced by approximately 50\%.
-The results are shown in Table~\ref{tab:st_joint}.
+Table~\ref{tab:st_joint} shows the performance of \system when token selection is performed at different locations.
+For all the settings, \emph{the ratios of selected tokens are adjusted to ensure the overall computational cost is reduced by approximately 50\%}.
 We observe that temporal selection exceeds the spatial selection by a large margin, which demonstrates that temporal redundancy is more significant than spatial redundancy in videos.
-In addition, temporal token selection at the shallower layer and spatial token selection at the deep layer, \ie, $\text{T}^{0}_{0.6}$-$\text{S}^{4}_{0.9}$, achieves the best result.

-\textbf{Comparisons of different token selection approaches.} To see whether the Top-K token selection is better than other token selection methods, we compare it with: (1) Random-K, which randomly selects K frames from the input video clips; (2) Uniform-K, which samples K frames at equal intervals; (3) Gumbel-Softmax, which uses a Gumbel-softmax trick for token selection as explored in~\cite{rao2021dynamicvit} for image classification.
-We adapt the implementation from image transformers to video transformers, which uses attention masking to remove the pruned tokens in self-attention layers.
-Note that we only consider temporal selection with Gumbel-Softmax as the number of sampled tokens cannot be fixed, making it infeasible in hierarchical transformers where the sizes of feature map gradually decrease.
-The results are summarized in Table~\ref{tab:sel_comparison}.
-We observe that \system achieves the best accuracy compared to other selection methods under different settings.
-In particular, \system is better than Gumbel-Softmax when less computation is used.

-\textbf{Multi-step token selection.} We also perform the token selection in a multi-step manner, \ie, performing multiple token selections at different layers of a transformer network.
-The results in Table~\ref{tab:progressive} illustrate that although sharing the same computational cost, multi-step selection will lead to a more distinct drop in accuracy compared with single-step selection.
-We hypothesize that the multi-step selection is more difficult to train.
+In addition, joint token selection (with temporal token selection at the early layer and spatial token selection at the deep layer, \ie, -$\text{T}^{0}_{0.6}$-$\text{S}^{4}_{0.9}$) achieves the best result.
+We also perform the token selection in a multi-step manner, \ie, performing multiple token selections at different layers of a transformer network with a higher selection ratio for each of them.
+The results in Table~\ref{tab:progressive} shows that although sharing a similar computational cost, multi-step selection produces inferior results than the single-step selection.
+We hypothesize that the multi-step selection leads to frequent changes of the spatio-temporal structures of the videos and is more difficult to train.